I must go in club that offers inducement (4)

 'i must go in club' is the subsidiary indication.

-'i must go' becomes 'i' (I can't justify this - if you can you should give a lot more credence to this answer).
+'i must go' becomes 'i' (I can't explain this - if you can you should give a lot more credence to this answer).

 'in' is an insertion indicator.